jay-johnson/sci-pype/README.rst

 Command Line Examples
 =====================

-Most of the notebooks and command line tools require running with a redis server listing on port 6000 (``<repo base dir>/dev-start.sh`` will start one).
+Most of the notebooks and command line tools require running with a redis server listening on port 6000 (``<repo base dir>/dev-start.sh`` will start one).
 The command line versions that do not require docker or Jupyter can be found:

 ::